Birth of ideas

 Ever wondered how a writers come up with new ideas for stories?

 I can tell you one thing for certain, though: No matter how incredibly original and unique an idea may seem, there will always be elements 'borrowed' from existing works.
-Because - really - no writer lives and works in a vacuum.
+Because - really - no artist lives and works in a vacuum.
 On the other hand, we all have our own individual experiences and views.
-Thus, even an incredibly unoriginal idea will always bear the writers/artists unique fingerprint.
+Thus, even an incredibly unoriginal idea will always bear the writers/illustrators unique fingerprint.
 This may indeed not be a 'stamp of quality' of course...
 But I do encourage you to always look for the original element and never just discard entire works as 'unoriginal'.
 For example: We may all agree that watching Avatar made one feel kind of like watching Pocahontas, but...
 I personally don't recall having seen tall blue cat-people linking with their riding animals in such a sexual way before!
 That was hilariously stupid!

 Anyway.
 That's just my 'tired Friday morning' philosophy...